pongrut/RoboND-Home-Service-Robot/writeup.md

 2 planners are used in **move_base** nodethat cooperate to accomplish navigation goals:
 [move_base_params.yaml](https://github.com/pongrut/RoboND-Home-Service-Robot/blob/main/src/jetbot/config/move_base_params.yaml)
 - Global Planner − operates on the global_costmap.
 Upon receiving a navigation goal, finds a safe path from the robot's current position to the goal position.
 Jetbot configuration uses the implementation from the global_planner package, which utilizes Dijkstra's algorithm. [global_planner_params.yaml](https://github.com/pongrut/RoboND-Home-Service-Robot/blob/main/src/jetbot/config/global_planner_params.yaml)
 - Local Planner − operates on the local_costmap.
 Given a path to follow and the costmap, it produces velocity commands to send to the robot.
-We use the implementation from the base_local_planner package, which uses the Dynamic Window Approach (DWA).[dwa_local_planner_params.yaml](https://github.com/pongrut/RoboND-Home-Service-Robot/blob/main/src/jetbot/config/dwa_local_planner_params.yaml)
+We use the implementation from the base_local_planner package, which uses the Dynamic Window Approach (DWA). [dwa_local_planner_params.yaml](https://github.com/pongrut/RoboND-Home-Service-Robot/blob/main/src/jetbot/config/dwa_local_planner_params.yaml)

+### Summary

 ![navigation_stack](./images/rosgraph_active.png)
 Figure 8. (click see large image):